Click here to view all Chapters hosting 2023 basic training classes.

 The Master Naturalist program and partners offer many advanced training opportunities throughout the year.
 These opportunities serve as more focused trainings on many aspects of the basic course or cover topics not included in the basic training.
 Thereby, continually increasing the participant’s knowledge.

-4. Networking
+4. Networking and Connecting

 The selected instructors and program partners are well respected individuals and entities in the environmental field.
 Through the Master Naturalist program, participants get to meet, mingle, learn from and pick the brains of these environmental leaders.
 Often, the Master Naturalist participants connect with one or more of the program partners for opportunities outside of the program.

-Who doesn’t want to be able to put “Certified Master Naturalist” on their resume?
+In return for your training, you will provide your community with valuable service in the form of stewardship, education and outreach.
 Participation in this program and its associated certification often leads to participants being recognized as environmental experts and/or leaders in their communities.

 What does it take to be a Texas Master Naturalist?